Canon G7 X vs T6i

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon G7 X or the Canon T6i – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).

 - Faster burst: Shoots at higher frequency (6.5 vs 5 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Comes with a built-in lens, while the T6i requires a separate lens.